 To the best of our knowledge, we are not aware of any recent significant case that demonstrates the enforcement practice of the relevant regulatory authorities in the Kingdom of Bahrain.
-When it comes to the foreign investment in Bahrain, the relevant regulatory authorities adhere to the rules and regulations described above.
+When it comes to foreign investment in Bahrain, the relevant regulatory authorities adhere to the rules and regulations described above.

-Fatima Al Ali is a partner, heads the corporate, insurance and telecommunications team at the firm, and is a certified arbitrator.
-She provides legal advice on various matters and has led a number of due diligence, company registration and establishment projects, including financial institutions licensed by the Central Bank of Bahrain, mergers and acquisitions, and restructuring and liquidation projects, in addition to her work on dispute resolution, including local and international arbitration.
-Fatima has been published on the topics of doing business in Bahrain, consumer protection, and corporate governance.
+Fatima Al Ali is a certified arbitrator and holds a key position as a partner at the firm, leading the corporate, insurance and telecommunications team.
+She offers expert legal counsel spanning a wide array of subjects and has spearheaded numerous projects involving due diligence, company registration and establishment.
+This includes work with financial institutions licensed by the Central Bank of Bahrain, and involvement in mergers and acquisitions, as well as restructuring and liquidation projects.
+Beyond this, she has experience with dispute resolution, encompassing both local and international arbitration.
+Fatima has publications on various subjects, including conducting business in Bahrain, consumer protection and corporate governance.

-Hassan Radhi & Associates

-EBC Tower, Office 1801, Building 361, Road 1705 Block 317, Diplomatic Area, P.O.
-Box 5366
+Hassan Radhi & Associates Office 1801, Building 361, Road 1705 Block 317 Diplomatic Area, P.O.
+Box 5366 Bahrain Tel: +973 17 535 252 Email: fatima.alali@hassanradhi.com URL: www.hassanradhi.com

-Bahrain

-Tel: +973 17 535 252

-Email: fatima.alali@hassanradhi.com

-URL: www.hassanradhi.com